-At its core, the software specializes in converting small or low-quality images into sharp, detailed versions through AI-powered upscaling.
-It includes features like face recovery technology, which preserves and enhances facial details, and built-in noise reduction capabilities to clean up image artifacts.
+At its core, the software uses neural networks trained on millions of image pairs to generate new pixels intelligently.
+It includes 9 different AI enhancement models optimized for different image types, along with face recovery technology that preserves and enhances facial details, and built-in noise reduction capabilities to clean up image artifacts.

 The software works as both a standalone application for Windows and Mac, and as a plugin for popular editing programs like Adobe Photoshop and Lightroom.
-Users can process single images or use batch processing to handle multiple files at once, supporting common formats like JPEG, TIFF, PNG, and RAW.
+Users can process single images or use batch processing to handle multiple files at once, supporting formats like JPEG, TIFF, PNG, and RAW.
+The Pro version adds CLI support for commercial workflows and multi-machine deployment.
+An iOS app is also available with a local 'Just Faces' model and cloud 'Everything' model.

-While the tool offers impressive results, it does require robust computer hardware to run effectively.
-Pricing starts at $7.90 monthly for basic access, with premium plans available for users who need more processing credits.
-A free trial lets new users test the software's capabilities with limited daily credits.
+The tool requires robust computer hardware to run effectively.
+Pricing starts at $10 monthly for basic access when billed annually, with premium plans available for users who need more processing credits.
+A free tier gives users 8 credits daily to test the software's capabilities.

-Gigapixel AI is perfect for creative professionals who need to transform low-resolution images into high-quality, detailed versions suitable for professional use.
-This powerful upscaling tool saves countless hours of manual editing while delivering enlargements up to 600% without the quality loss typically associated with image resizing.
+Gigapixel AI is built for creative professionals who need to transform low-resolution images into high-quality, detailed versions suitable for professional use.
+This tool saves countless hours of manual editing while delivering enlargements up to 6x without the quality loss typically associated with image resizing.

 Gigapixel AI has become an essential tool across creative industries, including advertising agencies, print shops, museums, news organizations, and e-commerce businesses.